Philippe Rahm

-Philippe Rahm (born 1967) Dipl.
-EPFL - Ecole Polytechnique Fédérale de Lausanne - Switzerland 1993 is a principal architect in the office of Philippe Rahm architectes, based in Paris, France.
+Philippe Rahm (born 1967) is a Swiss-born architect and educator.
+He is the principal architect in the office of Philippe Rahm architectes, based in Paris, France.
 His work, which extends the field of architecture from the physiological scale of the body to the climatic scale of the city has received an international audience in the context of sustainability.

 Biography

+Dipl.
+EPFL 1993 - Ecole Polytechnique Fédérale de Lausanne - Switzerland.

 In 2002, Rahm was chosen to represent Switzerland at the 8th Architectural Venice Biennale in Italy.
-He was also one of twenty international architects selected for the 2008 Venice Biennale, which was curated by Aaron Betsky.
+He was also one of twenty international architects selected for the 2008 Venice Biennale, which was curated by Aaron Betsky and participates to the 19th International Architecture Exhibition of the Venice Biennial directed by Carlo Ratti in 2025.

-He has participated in a number of exhibitions worldwide, including (Archilab, Orléans, France 2000; SF-MoMA 2001; CCA Kitakyushu 2004; Centre Pompidou, Paris, 2003–2006 and 2007; Manifesta 7, 2008; Louisiana museum, Denmark, 2009; Guggenheim Museum, New-York 2010).
+He has participated in a number of exhibitions worldwide, including (Archilab, Orléans, France 2000; SF-MoMA 2001; CCA Kitakyushu 2004; Centre Pompidou, Paris, 2003–2006, 2007, 2009-2010 and 2012-2014 in the museum's permanent collections; Manifesta 7, 2008; Louisiana museum, Denmark, 2009; Guggenheim Museum, New-York 2010).
 In 2007, he had a personal exhibition at the Canadian Centre for Architecture in Montreal.
 Mr. Rahm was a resident at the Villa Medici in Rome (2000).
 Since 2005, he has been a member of the Artistic Council of the Foundation Prince Pierre in Monaco.
 He has lectured widely, including at Cooper Union, Harvard School of Design, Bartlett School of Architecture UCL, UCLA and the ETH Zürich.
-He has worked on several private and public projects in France, England, Italy and Germany.
-His recent work includes in 2010 the project of an office building of 13000 m2 in La Défense in France for the EPADESA; convective apartments for the IBA in Hamburg, Germany; the White geology, a stage design for contemporary art in the Grand-Palais on the Champs-Elysées in Paris in 2009; and a studio house for the artist Dominique Gonzalez-Foerster in 2008.
+He has worked on several private and public projects in France, England, Italy, Germany and Taiwan.
+His work includes in 2010 the project of an office building of 13000 m2 in La Défense in France for the EPADESA; convective apartments for the IBA in Hamburg, Germany; the White geology, a stage design for contemporary art in the Grand-Palais on the Champs-Elysées in Paris in 2009; a studio house for the artist Dominique Gonzalez-Foerster in 2008 and the 70 hectares Central Central Park in Taichung, Taiwan (2011-2020) with mosbach paysagistes and Ricky Liu & Associates.

+In 2025, Philippe Rahm is co-curator of the Biennial of architecture and landscape of Île-de-France and the Saint-Étienne International Design Biennial.